Jon-Westbrook/Patternlab-Atomic-Design-System-for-Client/README.md

 ## Padding Classes

 The Design System uses a system for padding and margins.
-Eg. on any element, you can use a 'p' or an 'm' with a padding code.
+On any element, you can use a 'p' or an 'm' with a padding code, like mx-3, or pr-9, or m-0.
 The system is:

 0: 0px,
 1: 4px,